nuxt/http/docs/content/en/usage.md

 ## Making Requests

-See the [API reference](/http-methods) for a list of available HTTP methods
+See the list of [available HTTP methods](/http-methods).

-Calling a HTTP methods returns a Promise that resolves to a [Reponse](https://developer.mozilla.org/en-US/docs/Web/API/Response) object or rejects in case of network errors.
+Calling a HTTP methods returns a `Promise` that resolves to a [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) object or rejects in case of network errors.

 You can use methods to convert response stream into usable data:
 - `json`
 - `text`
 - `formData`